UMD-CS-STICs/CMSC388J-f19/lectures/wk13/README.md

 After these changes, click the `Reload` button near the top of the `Web` tab to update changes, then navigate to `(https://{your_username}.pythonanywhere.com/)` to see your new web app.

+### Additionally...

+Not required for the final project, but if you'd like to persist data for your web app, SQLite3 won't do it for you.
+It's a file-based storage system, and shouldn't be used for production applications.

+For Heroku, we're provided PostgreSQL.
+To add this as an additional component for your app, run `heroku addons:create heroku-postgresql:hobby-dev`.

+Then modify your configuration with this line: `app.config['SQLALCHEMY_DATABASE_URI'] = os.environ['DATABASE_URL']`, and don't forget to `import os` at the top!
+This will allow you to create a PostgreSQL database on Heroku for persistent data storage.